dragon7-fc/misc/README.md

               name: gvisor
             handler: runsc
             ```
         - Create a Pod that uses the RuntimeClass.
-The Pod should be in Namespace team-purple, named gvisor-test and of image nginx:1.19.2.
-Make sure the Pod runs on cluster1-worker2.
+The Pod should be in Namespace `team-purple`, named `gvisor-test` and of image `nginx:1.19.2`.
+Make sure the Pod runs on `cluster1-worker2`.

             ```bash
+            ➜ k -n team-purple run gvisor-test --image=nginx:1.19.2 $do > 10_pod.yaml

             # 10_pod.yaml
             apiVersion: v1
             kind: Pod